tskit-dev/tsdate/docs/index.rst

+.. currentmodule:: tsdate
-.. tsdate documentation master file, created by sphinx-quickstart on Fri Aug 30 15:45:00 2019.
+.. tsdate documentation master file, created by Wilder Wohns
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to tsdate's documentation!
 ==================================

+``Tsdate`` is a scalable method for placing node dates or times on a :ref:`tree sequence <sec_python_api>`.

 .. toctree::
    :maxdepth: 2